stefanvuckovic/clojureproject/README.md

 * tokenize description
 * remove stop-words from the list of tokens - stop words are the words that occurs the most often but they do not carry any semantic information so they are removed
 * stemming is applied for every token - in order to reduce tokens to their root, base form and avoid that word derivations (for example plural) are treated as different words.
 For this purpose, Porter stemming algorithm is used.
 After these steps, TF-IDF can be calculated for every term inside movie description.
 There are three variations of TF-IDF algorithm used and tested in this project.
-IDF is always computed with same formula:
+IDF is always computed with the same formula:
 ```
 IDF (t) = log(N/n), where N is the number of movies and n is the number of movies where term t occurs.
 ```